-Each year, I ask how could the next possibly be better, but 2018 included more huge updates: (1) I rebranded my analytics consulting agency, Ryan Sleeper LLC, to Playfair Data, (2) we launched Playfair Data TV, a premium online Tableau video training resource, (3) my book Practical Tableau was published, and (4) I had the opportunity to speak at 8 Tableau user groups across the US, Canada, and England.
+Each year, I ask how could the next possibly be better, but 2018 included more huge updates: (1) I rebranded my analytics consulting agency, Ryan Sleeper LLC, to Playfair Data, (2) we launched Playfair Data TV (later updated to Playfair+), a premium online Tableau video training resource, (3) my book Practical Tableau was published, and (4) I had the opportunity to speak at 8 Tableau user groups across the US, Canada, and England.
 And, of course, I released more content!
 41 blog posts and 50 videos to be exact.

 As a small token of my appreciation, I’m sharing my top ten posts and some statistics from my blog.
 My hope is that this content helps you in your Tableau journey, and that my observations provide some insight into the current state of the Tableau / analytics community.
 I’ll close the post by previewing even more announcements coming in 2019.

 The following were my ten most viewed blog posts of 2018 (Jan 1 – Dec 13).
 They are sorted based on a 100-point index scale.
 The top post receives a score of 100; the formula for the number next to each post is: (the number of reads of the post / the number of reads of the most-read post) * 100.

 3 Ways to Make Lovely Line Graphs 100